-Principal collections and other amounts allocated to the Card series, called Card series principal amounts, will generally be applied each month to make the following
+Principal collections and other amounts allocated to the Card series, called Card series principal amounts, will generally be applied each month to make the following payments or deposits in the following priority:

 If allocations are made to cover senior note interest shortfalls, as described above, those allocations could reduce the nominal liquidation amounts of the subordinated notes.
 See "The Notes-Stated Principal Amount, Outstanding Dollar Principal Amount, Adjusted Outstanding Dollar Principal Amount and Nominal Liquidation Amount-Nominal Liquidation Amount."
 Also, the deposits of Class A, Class B and Class C principal amounts will be made pro rata to the tranches within a class of notes.